George W. Romney: Local church and civic leadership

 Religion was a paramount force in Romney's life.
 In a 1959 essay for the Detroit Free Press he said, "My religion is my most precious possession. ...
 Except for my religion, I easily could have become excessively occupied with industry, social and recreational activities.
 Sharing personal responsibility for church work with my fellow members has been a vital counterbalance in my life."
-Following LDS Church practices, he did not drink alcohol or caffeinated beverages, smoke, or swear.
-Romney and his wife tithed, and from 1955 to 1965, gave 19 percent of their income to the church and another 4 percent to charity.
+Following Church practices, he did not drink alcohol or caffeinated beverages, smoke, or swear.
+His favorite piece of Latter-day Saint scripture was from the Doctrine and Covenants: "Search diligently, pray always, and be believing, and all things shall work together for your good."
+Romney and his wife paid tithing, and from 1955 to 1965, gave 19 percent of their income to the church and another 4 percent to charity.

-Romney was a high priest in the Melchizedek priesthood of the LDS, and beginning in 1944 he headed the Detroit church branch (which initially was small enough to meet in a member's house).
-By the time he was AMC chief, he presided over the Detroit Stake, which included not only all of Metro Detroit, Ann Arbor, and the Toledo area of Ohio but also the western edge of Ontario along the Michigan border.
+Romney was a high priest in the Melchizedek priesthood, and beginning in 1944 he headed the Detroit church branch (which initially was small enough to meet in a member's house).
+By the time he was AMC chief, he presided over the Detroit stake, which included not only all of Metro Detroit, Ann Arbor, and the Toledo area of Ohio but also the western edge of Ontario along the Michigan border.
 In this role, Romney oversaw the religious work of some 2,700 church members, occasionally preached sermons, and supervised the construction of the first stake tabernacle east of the Mississippi River in 100 years.
 Because the stake covered part of Canada, he often interacted with Canadian Mission President Thomas S. Monson.
 Romney's rise to a leadership role in the church reflected the church's journey from a fringe pioneer religion to one that was closely associated with mainstream American business and values.
-Due in part to his prominence, the larger Romney family tree would become viewed as "LDS royalty".
+According to Richard and Joan Ostling, due in part to the prominence of George Romney, the larger Romney family would be viewed as Latter-day Saint royalty.

 Romney and his family lived in affluent Bloomfield Hills, having moved there from Detroit around 1953.
 He became deeply active in Michigan civic affairs.
 He was on the board of directors of the Children's Hospital of Michigan and the United Foundation of Detroit, and was chairman of the executive committee of the Detroit Round Table of Catholics, Jews, and Protestants.
 In 1959, he received the Anti-Defamation League of B'nai B'rith's Americanism award.